christinaworkman/wp-anchorfm-importer/README.md

-# anchor-fm-importer
+# wp-anchor-fm-importer
-Creates new episode posts from an Anchor.fm RSS feed
+Creates new episodes as WordPress posts from an Anchor.fm RSS feed